Karthickkoppaka/CrawlerControl/README.md

 # CrawlerControl

 **Requirement:**
-Create a Grid Wall traverser defined with <X, Y> coordinates and Orientation - UP, LEFT, RIGHT and DOWN
+Create a Grid Wall traverser defined with <X, Y> coordinates and Orientation - UP, LEFT, RIGHT and DOWN.
+Process to accept directions <L-Left, R-Right, F-Forwad> and traverse on grid

 **Solution:**